y-l-g/cadsock/readme.md

 You must compile a custom Caddy binary that includes this module.
 The recommended way is to use `xcaddy`.

-Assuming your module is located at a public Git repository:
 ```console
 xcaddy build \
     --with github.com/y-l-g/cadsock